MikeJollie2707/USGovFinal/docs/index.md

 - [The Cold War](coldwar.md)
 - [Post 9/11 War](post911.md)

+Few things to note:

+- ***Bold and italic***: An important location or character.
+- *Italic*: A less important location or piece of information.
+- **Bold**: An important historical event or piece of information.

 That's it for the main page, click on one of those links above.